No-Trade-No-Life/Yuan/README.md

 - [@yuants/app-host](apps/host) Host is a very lightweight message broker.
 Terminals can connect to the host and send messages to each other.
 Notice that all terminals in a host should trust each other.
 In practice, all the terminals in a host belong to the same owner.
 There's no need to verify every message.
 You can deploy multiple hosts to isolate the risk.
 - [@yuants/app-market-data-collector](apps/market-data-collector) This will deploy a terminal as a data-collecting service.
 The terminal collects market data from the market terminals continuously.
+- [@yuants/app-data-collector](apps/data-collector) This will deploy a terminal as a data-collecting service.
+The terminal collects series data from the data series provider terminals continuously.
+It's a general version of the market data collector.
+You can use it to collect any data series.
 - [@yuants/app-agent](apps/agent) This will deploy a terminal as the daemon service of the agent.
 You can run the agent in **real mode**.
 It can automatically correct the history data error.
 It can also automatically restart the agent when it crashes.
 - [@yuants/app-alert-receiver](apps/alert-receiver) This will deploy a terminal as an alert-receiving service.
 It receives alerts from the alert terminals and sends them to the notifier terminals.
 - [@yuants/app-mongodb-storage](apps/mongodb-storage) This will deploy a terminal as a storage service.
 It stores data in MongoDB.